druid-io/druid-io.github.io/docs/latest/ingestion/batch-ingestion.md

 ##### `static`

-Is a type of data loader where a static path to where the data files are located is passed.
+Is a type of inputSpec where a static path to where the data files are located is passed.

 |Field|Type|Description|Required|
 |-----|----|-----------|--------|